Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Application to internal and external flow scenarios

-Another notable configuration is the Fourier network equipped with the linear artificial viscosity $\nu_{a}^{l}$, which exhibits inconsistent performance across both formulations, as shown in Figs.~\ref{fig:lid_cavity_re2500_comp_v_prof} and~\ref{fig:lid_cavity_re2500_comp_u_prof}.
-To investigate this degraded behavior, Fig.~\ref{fig:lid_cavity_re2500_training_evol_fourier_linear} shows the evolution of $\nu_{a}^{l}$ under the pressure-based formulation, together with the loss history and the predicted velocity field from a representative Fourier-network trial.
+Another notable configuration is the Fourier-feature network equipped with the linear artificial viscosity $\nu_{a}^{l}$, which exhibits inconsistent performance across both formulations, as shown in Figs.~\ref{fig:lid_cavity_re2500_comp_v_prof} and~\ref{fig:lid_cavity_re2500_comp_u_prof}.
+To investigate this degraded behavior, Fig.~\ref{fig:lid_cavity_re2500_training_evol_fourier_linear} shows the evolution of $\nu_{a}^{l}$ under the pressure-Poisson-based formulation, together with the loss history and the predicted velocity field from a representative Fourier-feature network trial.

 In Fig.~\ref{fig:lid_cavity_re2500_training_evol_fourier_linear}(a), the linear updates of $\nu_a^l$ decay much more slowly for both architectures, and few trials reach the deactivation threshold defined in the adaptive scheme, unlike those in Fig.~\ref{fig:lid_cavity_re2500_training_evol}(a).
-Furthermore, the Fourier networks exhibit pronounced inconsistency in the rate of decay compared to the MLPs.
-This persistent artificial viscosity indeed explains the slight mismatches observed in the MLP velocity profiles in Figs.~\ref{fig:lid_cavity_re2500_comp_v_prof}(b) and~\ref{fig:lid_cavity_re2500_comp_u_prof}(b), as the increased effective momentum diffusion still impairs the final predictive accuracy.
-However, this mechanism alone cannot account for the degraded performance observed in the Fourier network.
+Furthermore, the Fourier-feature network exhibits pronounced inconsistency in the rate of decay compared to the MLP network.
+The linear entropy viscosity does not vanish at convergence, which explains the slight mismatch in the velocity profiles obtained by the MLP network in Figs.~\ref{fig:lid_cavity_re2500_comp_v_prof}(b) and~\ref{fig:lid_cavity_re2500_comp_u_prof}(b), — the residual artificial diffusion due to non-vanishing linear entropy viscosity continues to degrade prediction accuracy even after training.
+However, this mechanism alone cannot account for the degraded performance observed in the Fourier-feature network.

+Fig.~\ref{fig:lid_cavity_re2500_training_evol_fourier_linear}(b) shows highly fluctuating loss evolution over epochs from one of trials with Fourier-feature networks with linear entropy viscosity.
+Each spike in the loss curves corresponds to a decrease in $\nu_a^l$.
+The loss values at convergence are also higher than those observed with adaptive vanishing viscosity in Fig.~\ref{fig:lid_cavity_re2500_training_evol}(b), particularly for the momentum constraints, which stabilize around $10^{-6}$.